ABM is complicated. ABM is as complex as the business space it grew out of and operates in.

-At ABM, you become part of a collaborative forward-thinking network of positive energy, finding common ground and building relationships that bridge the gap between supply and demand, cultural backgrounds and business motivations.
+At ABM, you become part of a collaborative forward-thinking network of driven decision-makers who find common ground and build relationships that bridge the gap between supply and demand, cultural backgrounds and business motivations.
 This works best if you register early, are engaged, clear in your communication and active during preparation by using the messaging system to start conversations.

 While Indigenous communities are always in need of suppliers and their purchasing power is significant, they attend ABM to look for revenue-generating initiatives that move their economies forward.
 You therefore have a better chance of success if the business opportunities offered extend beyond a “simple” customer/supplier relationship, including investment, joint ventures, training, employment and procurement.
 Also consider the purchasing power of your company and what products and services you may want to buy from Indigenous suppliers.

 Larger companies attend ABM often to pursue a broad Indigenous business strategy that includes the Calls to Action by the Truth and Reconciliation Commission of Canada (See recommendation 92.), the United Nations Declaration of the Rights of Indigenous Peoples and the desire to confirm their corporate performance in Indigenous relations as good business partners and as inclusive employers.
 Companies that attend ABM show commitment to the prosperity of Indigenous communities, a commitment that is becoming more and more important to non-Indigenous markets in Canada and globally.
 (Check out CCAB’s PAR Certification.)